 This is different to the how a block of ice (H2O) would behave.
 An easy way to differentiate between D2O and H2O is the weight and density of the two compounds.
 Heavy water does occur naturally, but is not anywhere close to as common as water.
 The ratio of naturally occurring heavy water to regular water is somewhere around 1:20,000,000 molecules. (url – https://energyeducation.ca/encyclopedia/Heavy_water)

-Why is heavy water useful?
+What is heavy water used for?

 Heavy water can be used in the preparation of certain compounds, such as deuterium and tritium.
 Heavy water is also utilized in nuclear reactors.
 A fission reaction with Uranium-235 must occur in these reactors.
 A fission reaction is when a neutron is fired at a large nuclei, which subsequently splits apart.
 A large amount of energy is released as a result of this splitting.